openapi-generators/openapi-python-client/README.md

 ## Purpose
 Generate modern Python clients from OpenAPI

-## Contribution Guidelines
- - The project is written to support Python 3.8 and should conform to the [Triax Python Standards](https://triaxtec.atlassian.net/wiki/spaces/EN/pages/499482627/Python+Guidelines).
- - Any changes should be covered with a unit test and documented in [CHANGELOG.md]

 ## Release Process
 1. Start a release with Git Flow
 1. Update the version number in `pyproject.toml` with `poetry version <rule>`